-In search of information pertinent to addressing epilepsy, SUDEP and its related issues, the Danny Did Foundation engages physicians and researchers in the fields of neurology and epileptology, meets with medical technology companies, and consults with epilepsy organizations.
-Below are resources and organizations that the DDF believes provide beneficial information to patients and caregivers of those who suffer from epilepsy.
+In search of information pertinent to addressing epilepsy, SUDEP and its related issues, the Danny Did Foundation engages physicians and researchers in the fields of neurology and epileptology, meets with medical technology companies, and collaborates with epilepsy organizations.
+Below are resources and organizations that provide beneficial information to patients and caregivers of those who suffer from epilepsy.
 You can find more information on Devices and Technology here.

 Danny Did Foundation Publications